crossbuildjs/crossbuild/packages/crossbuild/README.md

 ## Contributing

-If you want to contribute to Crossbuild, please read the [contributing guidelines](/CONTRIBUTING.md) first.
+If you want to contribute to CrossBuild, please read the [contributing guidelines](/CONTRIBUTING.md) first.
 We welcome all types of contributions, from bug fixes to documentation improvements!
 If you have any questions, feel free to join our [Discord server](https://go.buape.com/discord) and ask in the `#crossbuild` channel.

 ## License

-Crossbuild is licensed under the [MIT License](/LICENSE).
+CrossBuild is licensed under the [MIT License](/LICENSE).